• Skip to Content

 Academic Standing

-Students must maintain an overall grade-point average (GPA) of 3.000 or higher and complete all professional courses with a grade of C or better to progress into the subsequent semester of professional courses.
+Students must maintain an overall grade-point average of 3.000 or higher and successfully complete all professional courses (including cooperative education, integrated clinical education, and full time clinical education experiences) with a grade of C or better (or Satisfactory for experiential education experiences) to progress into the subsequent semester of professional courses.

 Probation in the Professional Phase

-Students in the professional phase of the program who fail any professional course or whose overall GPA drops below a 3.000 must request to be placed on academic probation to remediate the deficiency by the semester deadline set by the PTMRS Academic Standing Committee in order to remain in the Doctor of Physical Therapy (DPT) program.
+Students in the professional phase of the program who fail any professional course or whose overall GPA drops below a 3.000 must request to the department's Academic Affairs Committee to be granted a semester of academic probation to remediate the deficiency by the semester deadline set by the PTMRS Academic Standing Committee in order to remain in the Doctor of Physical Therapy program.
 Failure to request probation in a timely manner will result in a student being dismissed from the program.

 A DPT student may only be placed on academic probation for one semester at a time or until the failed course is offered again.
 A DPT student may only be placed on academic probation a maximum of twice during the entire professional phase of the program.

-The chair of the department’s Academic Standing Committee may grant a DPT student’s request for probation without a formal meeting under the following circumstances:
+The chair of the department’s Academic Affairs Committee may grant a DPT student’s request for probation without a formal meeting under the following circumstances:

 • The student has not already reached their maximum two semesters of probation.